sheshbazzarr/java/programming assignment 7/README.md

 - Create a `ChatClient` class
 - Connect to the server using `Socket`
 - Create a separate thread to handle incoming messages from the server so that the user can continue typing while messages are received.

 *b.sending Messages*
 - Implement a method for the client to send messages to the server.

 *c.Receiving Messages*
 - Implement a method to continuously listen for messages from the server and display them to the user.
--
-    - Implement a client class, ChatClient, that connects to the server using sockets.
-    -  Each client should be able to send messages to the server, which will broadcast the messages to all connected clients.
-    - Clients should also be able to receive messages from other users
 ### User Interface:
+*a.Text-Based UI*
-    - Include a simple text-based for the client to facilitate message input and display.
+- Implement a simple text-based user interface.
+- Allow the user to input their messages.
+- Display received messages in real-time.